corda/corda-docs/content/en/docs/corda-enterprise/4.5/metering-collector.md

 of data filtering and permissions.

-They proceed sequentially through all the destination nodes, which can make the collection very slow and will cause the execution to hang indefinitely if one of the destination node is down or is not running the metering collector CorDapp.
+They proceed sequentially through all the destination nodes, which can make the collection very slow and will cause the execution to hang indefinitely if one of the destination node is down or is not running the metering Collection CorDapp.

 Both of them takes the following parameter when invoked from the shell